Mrinal Haque: Education

-Born in Rajshahi, Bangladesh, after receiving education from Rajshahi Collegiate School and Rajshahi Cadet College, he joined the artworld in 1977 and received his BA from The Fine Arts Institute of Dhaka University.
+Born in Rajshahi, Bangladesh, after receiving education from Rajshahi Government Laboratory High School and Rajshahi Cadet College, he joined the artworld in 1977 and received his BA from The Fine Arts Institute of Dhaka University.
 He worked primarily with clay, marble, plaster, cement, bronze, copper, terracotta, and wood.
 He created over 36,000 sq. ft. of work in mosaic painting.
 During his student years he was associated with the BNP's student wing Jatiotabadi Chhatro Dol, a time in which he was accused of terrorizing Awami League supporters.
 His father, professor Ekramul Haque, was an advisor to President Ziaur Rahman.
 He also served as the secretary of BNP's cultural wing.

 Career

 The Rajosik Bihar, a sculpture by Mrinal Haque, in front of the InterContinental Dhaka, at Minto road, in Dhaka.

 Haque's exhibition held at the Consulate of Bangladesh in New York City celebrated the 28th anniversary of Independence of Bangladesh and its theme was that of the Liberation War.

 Haque's sculpture, mosaic paintings, and murals can be seen in several notable locations such as the gardens and in the streets of Jackson Heights in Queens, NY.
 The New York City Transit Authority has chosen Haque to create mosaics.
 His works were reported on in the media and he was interviewed by CNN.

-His work has been exhibited across the globe in thirty different countries.
+His work has been exhibited across the globe in thirty countries.
 He was twice featured in the Osaka Bi-annual Art and Sculpture Exhibition in Japan and then again in France and India.
 He also held exhibitions in China, five solo exhibitions in Bangladesh, Singapore and Malaysia, and also he was featured on seven occasions at the Asian Bi-annual Art Exhibition.
 He participated in various other exhibitions, such as; 14 times at the National Art Exhibition and seven times in the National Sculpture Exhibition of Bangladesh.